new-guy/screeps-os/REFACTOR.md

         - Make changes & see how it affects things

 ### Speedup plans
-- Booleans should be words instead of lots of &&s and ||s
-- Bootstrapper count should be much higher - do a per-rcl schedule
+- Bootstrapper count should be much higher - remove limits and see what happens
+    - If room is RCL1, there are no Game.creeps with the name colScout|W2N5
 - After filling a factory, bootstrappers should look to see if they can find another factory before continuing on

 ### Refactors
+- Booleans should be words instead of lots of &&s and ||s
 - Move constants to constants.js
 - Get rid of construction flags and just use a list + drawing on the screen
 - Generic "move to target" function & state?
 Would be good to not have to keep rewriting it